syncfusion-content/javascript-docs/js/Spreadsheet/Data-Presentation.md

 # Data Presentation

 Data presentation is helpful for proper representation of data in Spreadsheet.
-You can perform the following operation in Data Presentation.
+You have following features in Data Presentation.

 * Cell types
 * Chart